A Better Way to Budget

 Don’t get me wrong, very detailed budgets can be great:

 - They can help marry all incomes against all expenses.

 - They can help develop sound, if not very disciplined financial habits.

 - They help put “containers” around your spending habits.

 - They help you communicate with your significant other about money.

-- They help you figure out how much debt you can take on.
+- They can help you figure out how much debt you can take on.

 Included in our fixed expenses beyond the mortgage, insurance, heating, hydro, cable bills are:

-I’ve assumed by now you’ve noticed we probably forego detailed budgeting process because we’ve purposely put as many “pay yourself first expenses” and “save first” items as fixed expenses as much as possible.
+Essentially, we forego detailed budgeting because we’ve purposely put as many “pay yourself first expenses” up front as possible to enjoy anything leftover for fun.